yassermb/ClassifyProteinDomains/README.md

-# Classification of protein domains families
+# Classification of protein domain families
 Using protein language models ProtTrans and ProSE for the classification of protein domain families given their sequence of amino acids.

 ![](tSNE_embedding_domains.png?raw=true "tSNE_embedding_domains")